tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Resource reservation allows for the managing of available bandwidth and for prioritization of existing allocations to enable preference-based preemption when contention on a specific network resource arises.
-Sharing of a network resource's available bandwidth amongst a group of slice policies may also be desirable.
-For example, a slice aggregate may not always be using all of its reservable bandwidth; this allows other slice policies in the same group to use the available bandwidth resources.
+Sharing of a network resource's available bandwidth amongst a group of NRPs may also be desirable.
+For example, a Slice-Flow Aggregate may not be using all of the NRP reservable bandwidth; this allows other NRPs in the same group to use the available bandwidth resources for other Slice-Flow Aggregates.

 Congestion on shared network resources may result from sub-optimal placement of paths in different slice policies.
-When this occurs, preemption of some slice aggregate specific paths may be desirable to alleviate congestion.
+When this occurs, preemption of some Slice-Flow Aggregate paths may be desirable to alleviate congestion.
-A preference based allocation scheme enables prioritization of slice aggregate paths that can be preempted.
+A preference based allocation scheme enables prioritization of Slice-Flow Aggregate paths that can be preempted.

-Since network characteristics and its state can change over time, the slice policy topology and its state also need to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate  path placement based on the current state of the slice policy network resources.
+Since network characteristics and its state can change over time, the NRP topology and its network state need to be propagated in the network to enable ingress TE routers or Path Computation Engine (PCEs) to perform accurate path placement based on the current state of the NRP network resources.

-### Slice Policy Per Hop Behavior {#SlicePHB}
+### Network Resource Partition Per Hop Behavior {#SlicePHB}

 In Diffserv terminology, the forwarding behavior that is assigned to a specific class is called a Per Hop Behavior (PHB).
 The PHB defines the forwarding precedence that a marked packet with a specific CS receives in relation to other traffic on the Diffserv-aware network.

-A Slice policy Per Hop Behavior (S-PHB) is the externally observable forwarding behavior applied to a specific packet belonging to a slice aggregate.
-The goal of an S-PHB is to provide a specified amount of network resources for traffic belonging to a specific slice aggregate.
-A single slice policy may also support multiple forwarding treatments or services that can be carried over the same logical network.
+The NRP Per Hop Behavior (NRP-PHB) is the externally observable forwarding behavior applied to a specific packet belonging to a Slice-Flow Aggregate.
+The goal of an NRP-PHB is to provide a specified amount of network resources for traffic belonging to a specific Slice-Flow Aggregate.
+A single NRP may also support multiple forwarding treatments or services that can be carried over the same logical network.

-The slice aggregate traffic may be identified at slice policy ingress boundary nodes by carrying a SS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).
+The Slice-Flow Aggregate traffic may be identified at NRP ingress boundary nodes by carrying a SAS to allow routers to apply a specific forwarding treatment that guarantee the SLA(s).

 With Differentiated Services (Diffserv) it is possible to carry  multiple